 At the age of 17, Shawn Mendes was sporting a short beard and mustache he posted on Twitter, saying “my beard is coming in nicely.”

-5. Pencil Mustache
+5. Pencil Mustache and Barely There Beard

-How to Grow a Teen Beard Faster
+How to Grow a Beard as a Teenager?

 If you have trouble growing out your facial hair, just know that it may take a couple years to get substantial growth, especially if you’ve just hit puberty.
 Here are some tips to grow out your hair at a young age.